 Guest accommodation consists of five twin-bed tents and one double/honeymoon tent.
 All are spaced well apart on either side of the camp’s communal structure, and each boasts a private veranda with a couple of comfy chairs, a table, and lovely vistas across the river!
 Entering your tent through a zippered canvas door, you’ll find a nicely made double bed or twin beds, bedside lighting, an easy chair, and some storage furniture.
-Every tent feels spacious, due in no small part to light concrete flooring and cream-coloured canvas.
+Every tent feels spacious, due in no small part to light concrete flooring and cream-colored canvas.
 En-suite facilities are accessed through another zippered door to the side of the bedroom space.
 Occupying a walled space under netting, they’re very outdoorsy and comprise flush toilet with a view, twin washbasins, and open-air shower.
 A few toiletries are provided for you.

-Many of Tena Tena’s communal areas are found in the camp’s double-storey mess structure, which is approached from the guest tents along sandy pathways.
+Many of Tena Tena’s communal areas are found in the camp’s mess structure, which is approached from the guest tents along sandy pathways.
 It’s set out around a majestic mahogany tree and a vast termite mound, both bestowing plenty of character!
 Shaded by a tented roof as well as other indigenous trees, there’s a pleasant lounge featuring well-cushioned wood-framed seating around coffee tables and an assortment of reading material.
 In the dining area, one long table is flanked by classic safari chairs – this is where everyone eats together, tucking in to delicious meals!
 Towards the back of the building, there’s the well-stocked bar, with a few inviting barstools.
 All these spaces are on the upper level.
 On the lower level, there’s the campfire, another convivial venue for relaxing and enjoying good food and drink.
-A fire is often lit closer to the river, and you can while away an evening getting to know your fellow travellers and sharing stories of your time in the bush!
+A fire is often lit closer to the river, and you can while away an evening getting to know your fellow travelers and sharing stories of your time in the bush!

 ACTIVITIES AT TENA TENA: